Generalized Nash equilibrium problems with quasi-linear constraints: Introduction

 \begin{itemize}

 \item We give a pLME representation for the KKT set as in \reff{set:mcK:Ji}.
-The pLMEs can be explicitly given in closed formulae.
+The pLMEs are explicitly given in closed formulae.
 They are computationally convenient and efficient.
-Their usage can help solve large GNEPs.

 \item Based on partial Lagrange multiplier expressions, we give a method for computing GNEs for both convex and nonconvex GNEPs.
 When the KKT set $\mc{K}$ is finite (this is the generic case), we can find {\it all} GNEs or detect their nonexistence.
+For non-generic GNEPs, our method is still applicable, but it may or may not get all GNEs.

 \item We remark that our method is {\it not} enumerating active constraining sets since we only consider label sets $J_i \subseteq [m_i]$ with $|J_i| = r_i$.
 The number of our enumerations depends on the gap $m_i - r_i$.
-To the best of our knowledge, this is the first work for applying this approach to solve GNEPs.
+To the best of our knowledge, this is the first work to apply this approach to solve GNEPs.

+\item The proposed method is effective for solving GNEPs with quasi-linear constraints for problems of moderate size.
+However, we acknowledge that it may not be scalable to large-scale GNEPs.
+It is still a computational challenge to solve large-scale GNEPs.
+This is important future work.

 \end{itemize}